 This project presents a different take on the problem.
-We simply design neural networks in a way that makes them easier to optimize even for very large depths.
+We simply redesign neural networks in a way that makes them easier to optimize even for very large depths.

-Our Highway Networks take inspiration from Long Short Term Memory (LSTM) and allow training of deep, efficient networks (even with hundreds of layers) with conventional gradient-based methods.
+Our Highway Networks are based on Long Short Term Memory (LSTM) recurrent networks and allow training of deep, efficient networks (even with hundreds of layers) with conventional gradient-based methods.
 Even when large depths are not required, highway layers can be used instead of traditional neural layers to allow the network to adaptively copy or transform representations.

 Training Very Deep Networks R. K. Srivastava, K. Greff and J. Schmidhuber Neural Information Processing Systems (NIPS 2015 Spotlight) arXiv:1507.06228 Download logs for all 800 optimization runs here, with instructions.

 Highway Networks R. K. Srivastava, K. Greff and J. Schmidhuber Deep Learning Workshop (ICML 2015). arXiv:1505.00387 poster

 Q: How do I set the bias for the transform gates when initializing a highway network?

 A: You can think of the initial bias as a prior over the behavior of your network at initialization.
 In general, this is a hyper-parameter which will depend on the given problem and network architecture.
 However, here are some general suggestions which have worked for certain problems: